Observability

 defenseclaw.agent.execution.idOne concrete execution attempt.

-See the Agent360 dashboard guide for a visual tour of every section, the agent/model/tool topology, trace drill-down, and the difference between 0, No data, and Not reported.
+See the Agent360 dashboard guide for a visual tour of every section, the prompt-to-agent lifecycle DAG, trace drill-down, and the difference between 0, No data, and Not reported.

 They're auto-provisioned via bundles/local_observability_stack/grafana/provisioning/.
 The folder is named "DefenseClaw" inside Grafana so they're easy to find.
 Edits you make in the UI are not persisted back to disk by default — copy them out with Dashboard → JSON Model if you want to keep them.